meshery/meshery/docs/pages/project/FAQ.md

   - _Use an external cloud provider which provides you with the LoadBalancer having an external IP address other than localhost_
   - _Use [Kind](https://kind.sigs.k8s.io) cluster with [MetalLB](https://metallb.universe.tf) configuration_

+#### Question: Why Service Mesh deployed is not visible in UI despite successful installation in my cluster?
+  **Answer:** _Few ways to solve this problem:_
+  - Confirm that the Meshery Broker service is exposed from your cluster using `kubectl get svc -n meshery`
+  - It is possible that MeshSync is not healthy and not sending cluster updates, check for MeshSync status by going in Settings from Meshery UI and click on MeshSync chip.
+  - If MeshSync is healthy, next step is to check for status of Meshery Broker by clicking on the NATS chip.

+  If either is the case, Meshery Operator will make sure MeshSync and Meshery Broker deployments are again healthy, wait for some time, otherwise try redeploying Meshery Operator.

+  _You can also verify health of you system using [mesheryctl system check]({{site.baseurl}}/reference/mesheryctl/system/check)_

+  If MeshSync, Meshery Broker and Meshery Operator are healthy.

+  - Try clearing the database by clicking on the `Flush MeshSync` button associated with the corresponding cluster.
+  - If still `Service Mesh` is not visible in UI, move on to `Hard Reset` of Database.
+This option is in the `Reset System` Tab in `Settings` page.

 {% include discuss.html %}

 <!--Add other questions-->